Longarm Quilting Patterns

 Longarm quilting patterns are used when quilting by hand, and by those who use longarm quilting machines.
-These patterns add a special touch to any quilt top after making a quilt.

-Finding the longarm quilting patterns just right for your quilt top can be fun.
 If you don't have a longarm frame you may want to learn how to load the old fashion 2-Rail Roller Frame.
 We have a Free 2-Rail Roller Frame mini book that shows you how.

 No matter, if you are a hand quilter or a machine quilter or one that will seek a professional to quilt your tops, you have to decide on a longarm quilting pattern that will compliment the top.
 At first this can be one of the tougher decisions in making a quilt.